rokath/trice/docs/TriceV1.0Specification.md

 * The option `-sharedIDs` will be further available but depreciated to avoid location assignment issues.
 * Legacy projects which used the option `-sharedIDs` will still work even with a `li.json` file.
 A several times used ID will get an assignment of one of the locations.
 * The issue [#242 Add target context option](https://github.com/rokath/trice/issues/242) could get the label "wontfix".
 When a task ID is needed, it could be also a data value in such cases.
-* The same user source files usable with the legacy *Trice* COBS encoding and the proposed additional [TREX](#TREXTriceextendableencoding) encoding.
+* The same user source files usable with the legacy *Trice* "COBS" encoding and the proposed additional [TREX](#TREXTriceextendableencoding) encoding.
+They will have 16 bit stamps instead of 32-bits if you keep the sub macros`Id(n)`.
+* Exchange to `ID(n)` to get 32-bit timestamps back.
+* Also you probably need to re-assign new ID numbers because of the limited TREX ID ranges.
 <p align="right">(<a href="#top">back to top</a>)</p>

-##  3. <a name='Framing'></a>Framing
+##  3. <a name='Framing'></a>TREX Framing

-Framing will be done with [TCOBS](./TCOBSSpecification.md) for data reduction.
+Framing will be done with [TCOBS](./TCOBSSpecification.md) for data reduction per default but the user can force to use COBS, what makes it easier to write an own decoder.
 For robustness each *Trice* gets its own TCOBS package.
 User data are in separate TCOBS packages encoded.
 When *Trices* are accumulated in a double half buffer, their separation in TCOBS packages is possible until the first extended *Trice*.
 Because of the generally unknown extended *Trice* length from this point, all following *Trices* in this half buffer need to go in one TCOBS package (including optional padding bytes) what is ok.
 The only disadvantage with this is, that in case of a data disruption at this place, several *Trice* messages can get lost.

 Possible better implementation: See issue [#290](https://github.com/rokath/trice/issues/290)